Cimahi West Java, Indonesia Travel Guide

 Beyond its urban charm, Bandung showcases stunning natural attractions, mainly due to its volcanic surroundings.

-A vast forest park in northern Bandung.
+A vast forest park in the north of Bandung.
 Features a botanical garden, waterfalls (Curug Dago), and historical Dutch/Japanese caves.
-Various hiking trails, from easy strolls to difficult hikes.
+Various hiking trails, from easy strolls to tough treks.

 Smaller parks like Taman Film, Taman Jomblo, and Taman Pasupati.
 Green spaces for relaxation and recreation within the city.
 Respite from metropolitan bustle.